mxfriend/mxfriend/README.md

 # MXfriend

-This repository contains a number of NodeJS packages which allow you to write code to interact with the Behringer X32 / X-Air and Midas M32 / M-Air mixing consoles in various ways, as well as a number of opinionated utilities which the author personally uses.
+This project consists of a number of NodeJS packages which allow you to write code to interact with the Behringer X32 / X-Air and Midas M32 / M-Air mixing consoles in various ways, as well as a number of opinionated utilities which the author personally uses.